 The interest rate for Federal Subsidized Stafford Loans is variable and changes every July 1st.
 There is also an origination fee that will be deducted before the loan proceeds are sent to the school.
 The origination fee is a processing fee assessed by the Department of Education.

 Repayment of the loan begins six months after you are no longer enrolled at least half time (six credits) and the federal government pays interest on the loan for you during eligible periods of enrollment.

-New!
-Effective Fall 2015, students must accept their Federal Direct Subsidized Stafford Loan online via their myUMBC account before it can be considered as payment toward the bill.
+Students must accept their Federal Direct Subsidized Stafford Loan online via their myUMBC account before it can be considered as payment toward the bill.
 For more information on how to accept the loans online, please visit our Loan Acceptance page.